ktseytlin/kerent.me/_posts/blog/2016-04-24-Intro-to-Terraform-Modules.md

 1. From the command line and passing in the parameters using `-var`
 2. From another Terraform file that calls in the modules and specifies the parameters

 ##### Please note, that the two tactics below focus on using AWS secret keys and access keys.
-These should be somewhat easy to obtain and generate but some large companies may make it a bit harder to obtain.

 *First Way: Calling the Module from the Command Line*